 We’ll want to plan ahead for this trip.
 First, we’ll do research to find the best airfare deals.
 Once we book our flights, we can focus on where and what to eat in Cairo.

-Egyptian Food Favorites
+Egyptian Food Guide

 Traveling to Cairo will be a different food travel experience for us compared to previous destinations.
 Not only will we travel back in time to explore a city with thousands of years of history, but we’ll also experience all the different foods that Cairo has to offer.